Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 Recyclerie de la Rade - Toulon (furniture, household appliances, books, textiles)

-Ressourcerie du Lévézou - Rodez (everyday objects and recycled building materials)
+Ressourcerie du Lévézou - Rodez (everyday objects and salvaged building materials)

-La Miraille - Toulouse (solidarity-based reuse workshop and vintage boutique)
+La Miraille - Toulouse (solidarity reuse workshop and vintage boutique)

-La Cité de l'Objet Retrouvé - Montpellier (specialist in recycled bicycles, furniture and household appliances)
+La Cité de l'Objet Retrouvé - Montpellier (specialist in bikes, furniture and household appliances)

-💡 To find a ressourcerie near you, consult the interactive map of the Réseau National des Ressourceries et Recycleries..
+💡 To find a ressourcerie near you, visit interactive map of the Réseau National des Ressourceries et Recycleries. .

-💡 Good to know : The official website of the Réseau National des Ressourceries et Recycleries offers an interactive map to find a recycling center near you.
+💡 Good to know : The official website of Réseau National des Ressourceries et Recycleries features an interactive map to find a recyclery near you.

 🌍 Why adopt the ressourcerie as a mode of consumption?

-Opting for ressourceries means adopting more responsible consumption by limiting waste and participating in a social and solidarity-based economy.
+Opting for ressourceries is adopting a more responsible consumption limiting waste and participating in a social and solidarity economy.

-• Waste reduction: 40% of collected items are reused without transformation.
+• Reducing waste: 40% of collected objects are reused without transformation.

-• Circular economy: purchase at low prices to give objects a second life.
+• Circular economy: purchase at low prices to give a second life to objects.

 • Support for local initiatives: each ressourcerie works with local authorities and businesses.

-🔍 F ocus on the growth of resourceries in France
+🔍 Focus on the growth of ressourceries in France

 • Local policies for solidarity-based reuse.